cfryanr/issues2stories/README.md

    curl https://issues2stories.your-zone.com/tracker_import
    ```

 1. Add the integration to the Tracker project.
-Integrations -> Add an Integration -> Other.
+   In the project, navigate to "Integrations -> Add an Integration -> Other".
    Use the following settings:

    - Project: Choose the project